-The Galaxy Buds 2 retain a similar design to the Galaxy Buds Pro, with a rounded earbud shape free of silicone wing tips.
+The Galaxy Buds 2 retain a similar design to the original Galaxy Buds Pro (check later in the review for more on the Buds 2 Pro), with a rounded earbud shape free of silicone wing tips.
 Each earbud weighs just five grams.
 Still, stabilizing wing tips would have been a nice option for athletes who want to take advantage of the IPX2 water resistance.
 Why Samsung refuses to return to the better fit of the Buds Plus’ design is a mystery as the Buds Plus remain the most comfortable earphones around.

 Headphone buying guide: A beginner’s guide to all things headphones

 As with previous Galaxy Buds, the Buds 2 are crammed with high-tech sensors, among which is a proximity sensor for automatic ear detection.
 When you remove both earbuds, music playback pauses.
 In order to resume playback, you must tap either earbud; music doesn’t resume automatically when you re-insert the ‘buds.
 The touch controls are effective and intuitive but the touchpads often register accidental contact, a pervasive problem that plagues older Samsung earphones too.
 It didn’t take long for this to become a nuisance: I often adjusted the earbuds as they came loose from my ear canals, which sent media playback into a frenzy of song skips and pauses.